St. Johannis-Harvestehude: History

-The parish of St. John-Harvestehude was founded on the 27th of January, 1879.
+The parish of St. John-Harvestehude was founded on 27 January 1879.
 The first parish council, presided by the future mayor Dr. Mönckeberg, selected the design of the architect Wilhelm Hauers, out of seven proposals.
 The "provisorial committee for the construction of a church in front of the Dammthor" had already settled issues of property with the town and could therefore provide capital, so that the works could swiftly be carried out within the years 1880 to 1882.

 The architect Hauers designed the church in the spirit of the "Eisenacher Regulativ", of 1861.
 The result is an architectural composition that is nearly complete in its neogothical sense of art.
-The pews, chairs and lecterns may be counted among this, as well as the organ prospectus, the terrazzo-floor and the fresci.
+The pews, chairs and lecterns may be counted among this, as well as the organ prospectus, the terrazzo-floor and the frescos.
 The spires of St. John are clearly visible, in particular at night, from various parts of the town.
 The main spire reaches a height of 80m.

-(Translations by Mr. Sebastian Bernard Dégardin, Hamburg)

 The Altar

 St. John is entirely focused on Jesus and the Altar, which is wood-carved and gold-plated.
 The latter, a work of the Hamburg sculptor Neuber, shows the Lord three times: